Laura Lopes: Marriage and children

-Since her mother's wedding to Charles III (then Prince Charles) in 2005, she has been Charles' stepdaughter and the stepsister of Prince William and Prince Harry.
+Since her mother's wedding to Charles III (then Prince Charles) in 2005, she has been Charles' stepdaughter and the stepsister of William, Prince of Wales and Prince Harry, Duke of Sussex.

 On 6 May 2006, she married chartered accountant Harry Marcus George Lopes, son of the Hon.
 George Lopes and his wife, the Hon.
 Sarah Astor.
 Harry's paternal grandparents are Massey Lopes, 2nd Baron Roborough and Helen Dawson, while his maternal grandparents are Gavin Astor, 2nd Baron Astor of Hever and Lady Irene Haig.
 Thus, making her a cousin-in-law to Massey Lopes, 4th Baron Roborough.

 The wedding took place at St Cyriac's Church, an 11th-century Anglican church in Lacock, Wiltshire.
 Lopes wore a wedding dress by Anna Valentine, the designer known for designing her mother's dress for her wedding to the Prince of Wales in 2005.
 380 guests attended the wedding, and around 500 well-wishers lined the streets after the ceremony.
 The reception was held at Ray Mill House, the nearby home of the bride's mother.

 Lopes gave birth to a daughter in 2008, and to fraternal twin sons in 2009.

 Her daughter Eliza was a bridesmaid at the wedding of Prince William and Catherine Middleton on 29 April 2011.

 Her sons Gus and Louis were Pages of Honour to their grandmother at her coronation.